ELIBERP/ELIBERP/README.md

     <img src="https://user-images.githubusercontent.com/63050133/156777293-72a6e681-2582-4a9d-ad92-09d1181d47c7.gif" width=40px height=40px>
   </h3>
   <p>

-    Hi, I'm Elizabeth (or Eliberp), a designer and software engineer based in Singapore.
+    Hi, I'm Elizabeth, a designer and software engineer based in Singapore.
     I have a keen eye for detail and am a perfectionist at heart.
 I love all things creative and aesthetic, and I believe that when design meets code, it can be something beautiful.
   </p>
 </div>